koelling/amplimap/docs/installation.rst

 - Required software:

-  - At least one read aligner: bwa, Bowtie2, STAR
+  - At least one read aligner: bwa (tested with v0.7.12), Bowtie2 (tested with v2.2.5), STAR (tested with v2.5.1b)
-  - bedtools
+  - bedtools (tested with v2.27.1)
-  - samtools
+  - samtools (tested with v1.5)

 - Additional software for germline variant analysis (optional):

   - At least one variant caller: Platypus 0.8.1+, GATK 4+
-  - Annovar
+  - Annovar (tested with v2015-06-17)
-  - bcftools
+  - bcftools (tested with v1.5)

 - Additional software for somatic variant analysis (optional):

-  - Mutect2 (from GATK 4)
+  - Mutect2 (from GATK 4, tested with v4.0)

 - Additional software for capture probe processing (optional):

-  - Picard Tools
+  - Picard Tools 2+ (tested with v2.3.0)

 If you do not have these required tools available yet, see :doc:`extended_installation` for details on how to install them.